mhweiner/autorel/README.md

 It's also recommended you create a `.autorel.yaml` file in the root of your project to [configure](#configuration) `autorel`.

-# Commit Messages

-Commit messages are parsed to determine the version bump.
-They must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for automatic version bumping according to semantic versioning.

-Here are some examples of commit messages and the resulting version bump (default configuration):

-- `fix: fix a bug` -> `0.0.1`
-- `feat: add new feature` -> `0.1.0`
-- `feat!: add breaking change` -> `1.0.0`

-You can find more examples in the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) documentation.

 # Usage with Other Repositories (not GitHub)

 `autorel` is designed to work with any CI/CD system, not just GitHub Actions.
 You can use it with GitLab, Bitbucket, Jenkins, or any other system that supports running shell commands.